Valuing and recording

 The Ancient Tree Inventory is increasingly recognised as an important database for planning and other purposes.
 The standing advice from Natural England and the Forestry Commission on ancient woodland and veteran trees identifies the database as a source of information on the locations of ancient and veteran trees, when looking at the potential impact of development.

-To check whether the tree is recorded on the Ancient Tree Inventory, or to record a tree, visit the Ancient Tree Hunt website.
+To check whether the tree is recorded on the Ancient Tree Inventory, or to record a tree, visit the Ancient Tree Inventory website.

 Support a national tree register of ‘Very Important Trees’